 The way each of us treats our bodies or how we are treated by medical professionals will change the way we live the rest of our lives whether we realize that or not.
 Eating too many things with sugar or drinking too much coffee can compromise my pancreas and my arteries later on in life.
 Though it may not seem as connected, even the amount of sleep we get and how much water we drink or the stress we put ourselves under and how social we are can impact the rest of our lives and what wellness looks like.
 Think about it like me shooting myself in the foot right now and wondering why it hurts later… There’s an impact regardless of when we feel it.

 A few weeks ago, I did a book review on The Immortal Life of Henrietta Lacks and spoke about its depiction of an unequal system when it came to medical care for black people and specifically, black women.
-Well, in an article written last month by Monifa Bandele, it turns out in the United States, “the situation for pregnant women is now worse than it was in the 1850s.”
+In an article written last month by Monifa Bandele, it turns out in the United States, “the situation for pregnant women is now worse than it was in the 1850s.”

 So, what does this mean and why am I telling you?

 If we want to go by the numbers, this means that with a 60% preventable rate reported by the CDC, approximately 900 women die each year of pregnancy-related causes in the United States.
 Black women are four times a part of that 900 than white women are.
+Imagine what those numbers would look like for other minority communities like trans and nonbinary people.

-But if the people who are bringing new lives into the world are systematically being let down and left to possibly die, what does that say about our value for life in the first place?
+Beyond how we treat those within our healthcare system overall, we need to pay attention.
+The trends in numbers and birthrates lend themselves to a larger issue.
+If the people who are bringing new lives into the world are systematically being let down and left to possibly die, what does that say about our value for life in the first place?

 If we forget to look out for each other, we forget that our lives depend on the lives of those around us too.